cyberomin/cyberomin.github.io/_posts/2016-08-01-chapter-one.markdown

 In this 4 years, I have seen e-commerce grow and take a life of its own.

-This month, I will be joining the Alumni network.
+This month, I will be joining the alumni network.
 I have had an awesome time here and also made beautiful  memories that will live with me forever.
 From DealDey’s borrowed office to [climbing poles in a bid to fix bad phone lines and sort out ISP troubles (I’m acrophobic)](http://cyberomin.github.io/startup/2016/05/08/employee-embrace-chaos.html), to our very first order, TGIFs, etc.

 I still remember my first production application and the first git commit I made, first Yakata, etc.